10 of the Most Beautiful Buildings in Morocco to Add to Your Itinerary

 Bahia Palace, Marrakech

-Blending the captivating styles of Islamic and Andalusian design, the Bahia Palace is a one-of-a-kind palatial residence in Marrakech.
+Blending elements from Islamic and Andalusian design, Bahia Palace is a one-of-a-kind palatial residence in Marrakech.
 It was originally established by the grand vizier Su Musa in the 1860s and was expanded by his son Si Ba Ahmed ibn Musa in the late 19th century.

 Opening times of Bahia Palace: 9 am to 5 pm daily